-After reading one journalist’s story of heartbreak, women are asking how to prevent heart break when dating online.
+After reading one journalist’s story of heartbreak, women are asking how to prevent heartbreak when online dating.

-I applaud SMH writer Stephanie Wood who has written a gut wrenching personal tell-all memoir about a man she met on an on-line dating site who turned out not to be who she thought he was.
+I applaud SMH writer Stephanie Wood who has written about her gut wrenching personal tell-all memoir about a man she met through online dating, and how he turned out not to be who she thought he was.

 Single women everywhere are talking about this story – I have had it sent to me five times this morning.
 You can read about it here: